ucsb-goard-lab/PsychtoolboxStimulusFramework/README.md

 __presentation__: [_pre_time_ + _on_time_ + _post_time]
 __repeat__: [_presentation_ * n_presentations]

-### Creating a new stimulus
+### Creating a new stimulus class
-To create a new stimulus, create a new subclass under Renderables.
+To create a new type of stimulus, create a new subclass under Renderables.
 Your class must have at least two methods: initialize and draw.
 Initialize determines all the pre-processing required to generate a PTB texture which is then stored in the class.
 Draw then draws that texture as necessary (or in some cases, uses other PTB functions like DrawDots to draw).

 ### Examples
 Check the __ExampleScripts__ folder for both a general framework for constructing your own stimulus, or for some example stimuli.

+_Note: It's important to keep the naming of the variables (pre_time, on_time, post_time, n_presentations, and n_repeats).
+The program currently searches through your workspace for these specific variable names.
+This will be improved in the future to be more malleable._